-Below is a comparative view of the ICANN Operations costs of \$148 million in the Draft ICANN FY25 Budget.
+Below is a comparative view of the ICANN Operations costs of \$145 million in the Proposed-for-Adoption ICANN FY25 Budget.
 The left chart (Traditional View) shows costs broken out by the traditional expense categories that ICANN and other organizations use.
 The right chart (Activity View) shows the costs broken out by ICANN Operations' activities explained in the section above.